adamalbers/powershell/README.md

 Exceptions can be made with the `!` meaning "not."
 One exception I am using is `!*example.json` so something like `config-example.json` will still appear in the repo but `config-example.json.secure` would not becauase of the `.secure`.

 ## Functions
 I created a `functions` folder to hold some code that is used repeatedly.

-If you are using the `profiles.ps1` from this repo, you only need to run `importFunction example` to add that function to your script or console session.
+If you are using the `profiles.ps1` from this repo, it will automatically import all of the functions in the `$functionsPath` directory that is defined at the top of `profiles.ps1`.

-E.g., If you run `importFunction getUptime` in your console, then you can run `getUptime` in the console for the rest of your session.

 ## JSON Config Files and Keybase.